 - Simply dip the bar into the frosting, so it coats one side

 - Place on frosted side down back on the cooling rack and let excess frosting drip off

 - EAT UP!

 These next few recipes came straight from the comments of our trust INH Babes!

 This first recipe is for some homemade fried rice from Cadijha Wilson!
-It doesn’t come with measurements but that just means more room for expressions.
+It doesn’t come with measurements, but that just means more room for expressions.
 We recommend cooking one cup of rice and then adding each ingredient to your liking.
-You can also get creative with ingredients and seasonings since it is a simple stir fry, peas and corn would make great additions.
+You can also get creative with ingredients and seasonings since it is a simple stir fry, peas, and corn would make fabulous additions.